 Jamie Lynn Gilbert, Associate Director of Student Media

 Jamie Lynn (she/her/hers) is the associate director, placing her in charge of student radio station WKNC 88.1 FM HD-1/HD-2, the departmental budget and program assessment.
 Before beginning her role at NC State Student Media in May 2006 she spent nine years behind the microphone in public and commercial radio, earning two Broadcast Excellence Awards from the Michigan Association of Broadcasters for her work at CMU Public Radio.
 In 2011, College Media Association named Jamie Lynn an Honor Roll 4-Year Broadcast Adviser.
 She was one of only 13 broadcast advisers ever to be recognized by CMA at the time.
 Jamie Lynn was also named Outstanding Student Organization Adviser in the 2017 NC State Student LEAD awards and was the inaugural recipient of College Broadcasters, Inc.’s Excellence in Advising award in 2020, and earned the Distinguished 4-Year Broadcast Adviser Award from CMA in 2021.
-Beyond WKNC, Jamie Lynn serves student broadcasters in her role as treasurer for College Broadcasters, Inc. and teaches courses in journalism and communication at Durham Technical Community College.
+Beyond WKNC, Jamie Lynn served student broadcasters for 10 years as secretary and then treasurer for College Broadcasters, Inc. and teaches courses in journalism and communication at Durham Technical Community College.
 She is a GLBT Advocate and Project SAFE ally.
-Email email@example.com.
+Email firstname.lastname@example.org.

 Zanna Swann, Business and Marketing Adviser and Manager

 As the Business and Marketing Adviser and Manager for NC State Student Media, Zanna works with students, clients and staff on advertising and marketing opportunities across platforms.
 She came to the department following a career in academic and nonprofit fundraising and marketing.
 Her master’s degree is from Seton Hall University and undergraduate degree is from the University of North Carolina at Chapel Hill.
 At UNC-CH, she served in many leadership capacities, including UNC Media Board Chair, The Daily Tar Heel Board of Directors, Business Manager for student media, and American Advertising Federation – UNC Chapter Vice President.
 Email email@example.com.

 Martha Collins, Administrative and Annual Publications Coordinator